AFLplusplus/AFLplusplus/docs/features.md

 Among others, the following features and patches have been integrated:

-* NeverZero patch for afl-gcc, instrumentation, QEMU mode and unicorn_mode which prevents a wrapping map value to zero, increases coverage
+* NeverZero for llvm/gcc instrumentation, QEMU mode and unicorn_mode which prevents a wrapping map value to zero, increases coverage
 * Persistent mode, deferred forkserver and in-memory fuzzing for QEMU mode
 * Unicorn mode which allows fuzzing of binaries from completely different